gcrivera/mapofthrones/README.md

 ## TODOs
 - bug - if click on a character and one of their locations isn't rendered, need to drop a pin on the map
+- bug - if hover over origin/etc, need to drop pins if necessary
 - add a way to unselect character
 - note if a character is not in an episode
 - fix episode title styling (wierd for long episodes, eg s3 e4)